 Data Exfiltration

-Risk management and compliance
+Data Exfiltration Risk management and Compliance

 Risk management starts with, not surprisingly, identifying your risk factors and your risk tolerance.
-The shift to the cloud and move to remote work has increased data vulnerability exponentially.
+The shift to the various cloud services and the move to remote work has increased data vulnerability exponentially.
 Your teams are working more flexibly and collaboratively than ever before.
 With that comes an increased amount of data put at risk of exfiltration.
 Risk management starts with, not surprisingly, identifying your risk factors and your risk tolerance.

 Where (and when) are your greatest vulnerabilities when it comes to potential data exfiltration and which of those vulnerabilities are acceptable?
-After all, vulnerable and valuable are two completely different concepts.
+After all, vulnerable and valuable data are two completely different concepts.
 Consider who has access to which data and where that data is being stored.
 Once you’ve determined the unacceptable vulnerabilities, the next step is the creation of smart data governance policies that address those unacceptable data vulnerabilities.
 Just as important as the creation of data governance policies is the communication and training of those policies to your staff.
 Involve your HR, legal, communications, and other non-IT departments in the messaging and trainings to increase buy-in and create a highly risk-aware workforce.
 Last, but definitely not least, is how to respond and remediate threats.

 Cybercrime is rising and the implications of data exfiltration are devastating.
 While prevention is the first line of defense from malicious hackers, it’s just as important to plan for detection and recovery for when the unthinkable happens—because it will happen.
 Effective risk management and data governance policies address three integral questions: What data is most vulnerable?
 Which vulnerabilities matter the most?
 How can we best address those vulnerabilities?
-Rubrik can help you avoid the legal, financial, and reputational risks of data exfiltration with solutions that quickly identify what data was encrypted, and where it resides, and what the level of sensitivity was—all of which can be used to make decisions that ensure a quick recovery.
+Rubrik can help you avoid the legal, financial, social engineering and reputational risks of data exfiltration with solutions that quickly identify what data was encrypted, and where it resides, and what the level of sensitivity was—all of which can be used to make decisions that ensure a quick recovery.

 Sources: